jbirddog/blue/language/tutorial/README.md

 ## A quick tutorial

+To begin you will need the Blue compiler (unless you just want to read along).
+Please see the [installation instructions](../../install.md).

 _Note: to build the tutorials in the repo from `./build.sh` from this directory.
 Binaries will be in `.build/bin`_

 ### Tutorial 1: `bye` executable for Linux